nishantrpai/focus/README.md

 There are control systems out there, that want your engagement/attention as output and design systems to maximize this engagement.

-We need a control system to control our engagement/attention.
+We need a control system to control our engagement/attention(?).

 # Why do we need control systems?

 We need control systems to control the output of a system.

 Our outputs are being converted to dissipated energy.
 We want to minimize this dissipated energy, maximize the output, or both.
+Dissipated in the sense that it is not useful to us.

 This project is more of an experiment than really an answer.